OAS Satisfaction Survey

-NIU is conducting CLA in accordance with our participation in the Voluntary System of Accountability, an accountability initiative by public 4-year institutions to provide clear, comparable information about the institution in a common web template called The College Portrait.
+NIU has conducted CLA in accordance with our participation in the Voluntary System of Accountability, an accountability initiative by public 4-year institutions to provide clear, comparable information about the institution in a common web template called The College Portrait.

 The focus of the CLA is more on the institution as a whole than on the individual student, although students will receive an interpreted report of their scores that shows their strengths and weaknesses among the core learning outcomes, and comparing their performance with that of NIU and the nation as a whole.
 General intelligence, as measured by ACT or SAT, is used as a control in the calculation of value-added.
 Aggregate scores on CLA can be compared in two ways: freshmen can be compared to seniors, and/or actual scores and expected scores can be compared for each cohort separately.
 Expected scores are computed at the institution level using data from all institutions participating in CLA that year.
 Hierarchical linear modeling is used as the method of analysis.
 The difference between the actual and expected scores for freshmen is compared to the difference between the actual and expected scores for seniors; the value-added score reflects a comparison of these two differences.

 You can find answers to some of the most common questions regarding CLA participation on the CLA-FAQ page for Faculty/Staff and the CLA-FAQ page for Students.
 Some additional resources are listed below: